alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 Money isn't my driving motivation, so it doesn't play a role in my decision.
-Of course, I'll gladly negotiate for more money if I can, but in the end I care more about self-satisfication and impact.
-However, ignoring the possiblity of six-figure salaries straight out of college would be insane.
+Of course, I'll gladly negotiate for more money if I can, but in the end I care more about self-satisfaction and impact.
+However, ignoring the possibility of six-figure salaries straight out of college would be insane.

 (There is a Ph.D.
 Comics about "selling out" that I can't find right now, which will go here.)